Nissan Terrano II: Overview

-First launched in 1993, out of production in May 2005 and discontinued only in 2006, the model enjoyed long market life in just one generation, with its basic form unchanged, albeit having been significantly updated throughout its lifetime.
+First launched in 1993, out of production in May 2005 and with sales finally terminated in 2006, the model enjoyed long market life in just one generation.
+The basic form was unchanged, albeit with significant updates throughout its lifetime.
 Nissan's internal designation for this model was R20.
-It was exported to Japan, where it was called the Mistral, and exclusive to Japanese Nissan dealership network called Nissan Satio Store.
+It was also exported to Japan, where it was called the Mistral and sold exclusively via the Japanese Nissan dealership network called Nissan Satio Store.

 The Terrano II/Mistral's body was designed by the Italian I.DE.A Institute.
 It was tall and slim compared to most competitors, and provided for ample ground clearance.
 It was based on the WD21 series Terrano platform, and came in two body styles differing in wheelbase – a shorter three-door and a longer five-door model.
 Chiefly for the British market, a panel van version of the three-door was also made.

 Production of the Terrano II started in Spain in February 1993, and it went on sale in Europe in May that year.
 The Mistral was launched in Japan in June 1994.
 At first available in the five-door version only, a three-door Mistral joined in 1995.

 In 1996, the car was facelifted, gaining round headlights.
 In Australia, the Terrano II arrived late to the market, going on sale in April 1997.
 It was available only with a manual transmission; the lack of an automatic option limited its sales potential in that market.

 In the beginning of 1999, both the JDM model of the Mistral and the Ford Maverick were phased out, while the remaining Terrano II was facelifted again, gaining an updated front fascia more in-line with contemporary Nissans, as well as an updated interior.

 In 2002, yet another facelift took place, giving the model the steering wheel from the P12 series Primera.
 Presented in March, at the 72nd Geneva Motor Show, the model was hence marketed as simply "Nissan Terrano" in Europe, the previous Terrano being marketed as Pathfinder.

 The Terrano was sold in Europe until 2006.
-It was replaced indirectly by three different models; the X-Trail, which had been sold alongside it since 2001, the Pathfinder and the UK-built Qashqai.
+It was replaced indirectly by three different models; the X-Trail (which had been sold alongside it since 2001), the Pathfinder, and the UK-built Qashqai.

 While the Terrano II had three or five doors and a body-on-frame platform, the Qashqai only comes with five doors and a unibody platform.